jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `app_textbox.rs` - Demonstrate adding a Textbox to a worksheet using the `rust_xlsxwriter` library.

+* `app_theme_custom.rs` - Example of setting the default theme for a workbook to a user supplied custom theme using the `rust_xlsxwriter` library.
+The theme xml file is extracted from an Excel xlsx file.

+* `app_theme_excel_2023.rs` - Example of changing the default theme for a workbook using the `rust_xlsxwriter` library.
+The example uses the Excel 2023 Office/Aptos theme.

 * `app_tutorial1.rs` - A simple program to write some data to an Excel spreadsheet using `rust_xlsxwriter`.
 Part 1 of a tutorial.